-The Fund holds loans in its portfolio that contain a payment-in-kind ("PIK") interest provision.
+The Existing Fund holds loans in its portfolio that contain a payment-in-kind ("PIK") interest provision.
 The PIK interest, computed at the contractual rate specified in each loan agreement, is added to the principal balance of the loan and is recorded as interest income.
-Thus the actual collection of the interest occurs at the time of loan principal repayment.
-The Fund stops accruing PIK interest and writes off any accrued and uncollected interest when it is determined that PIK interest is no longer collectable.
+Thus the actual collection of this interest generally occurs at the time of loan principal repayment.
+The Existing Fund stops accruing PIK interest and writes off any accrued and uncollected interest when it is determined that PIK interest is no longer collectible.